specificityy/NodeJS-WeatherWatcher/README.md

 NodeJS-WeatherWatcher
 =====================

-A simple weather watcher app built with Node, Express, Jade and Bootstrap.
+A simple weather watcher app using Node, Express, Jade, Animate.CSS and Bootstrap.

 Weather data is pulled through the Wunderground API.